Rust and Linux Kernel ABI Stability: A Technical Deep Dive

 ✅ Rust provides userspace interfaces through

-uapicrate, ioctl support, device nodes, sysfs, etc. -
+uapicrate, ioctl handlers, device nodes, sysfs, etc. -

 ❌ Kernel internal ABI is NOT stable - modules must recompile for each kernel version (same as C)